-PART II. - PROCEEDINGS ON THE MEETING OF A NEW PARLIAMENT.
+PART II.-PROCEEDINGS ON THE MEETING OF A NEW PARLIAMENT.

-4. SWEARING-IN OF MEMBERS.
+4. Swearing-in of Members.

-- (1) On the first day of the meeting of the Parliament for the dispatch of business after a general election, Members will assemble in the Chamber at the appointed time. - (2) The Clerk shall read the National Gazette notification calling the Parliament together and the notification appointing the representative of the Governor-General to administer the Declaration of Office and the Declaration of Loyalty. - (3) A writ or copy-writ of election of each elected Member shall be laid on the Table by the Clerk, and the Members shall make the Declarations of Office and the Declarations of Loyalty, as prescribed in the Constitution.
+- (1) On the first day of the meeting of the Parliament for the dispatch of business after a general election, Members will assemble in the Chamber at the appointed time. - (2) The Clerk shall read the National Gazette notification calling the Parliament together and the notification appointing the representative of the Governor-General to administer oaths. - (3) A writ or copy-writ of election of each elected Member shall be laid on the Table by the Clerk, and the Members shall then be sworn, or make affirmation, as prescribed in the Constitution.